01 of 14

 Don't Forget the Outdoor AC Units

 While we've been focusing on window ACs so far, anyone with central air knows that outdoor units can be a real blight on your perfectly manicured backyard.
-Fear not: There's a solve for that.
+Fear not: There's a solution for that.
 One idea we love is this enclosure from Ugly Duckling House, which repurposes pieces of a picket fence to hide an outdoor unit.
 While you'll need some serious woodworking skills to execute this one, you'll thank yourself the next time you throw a backyard barbecue.Continue to 5 of 14 below.

 05 of 14